Recyclable Products

 - cheap leis from dollar stores - dismantle and use flowers separately

-- the other side of card stock you have used but don't like (paper has two sides!)
+- the other side of card stock you have used but don't like (paper has two sides!)can be painted over, stamped on, covered with something else, used as a layer when building your own chipboard elements

 - use old make up to chalk or paint with and old nail polish to gloss images